Arts and Entertainment Calendar

 Joy Art Studio offers ongoing art classes for ages 5-17.
-Call Joy at 695-7055 for schedule and more information.
+Call Joy at 695-7055 for schedule and info.

-Carolina Performing Arts Center will hold fall classes.
-For more information or for registration, call 695-7898.
+Carolina Performing Arts Center is holding classes.
+For info or registration, call 695-7898.
 Registration is being accepted for ages 3 and up.

 A Square Dance Club is an advanced level club.
-Dances are on the 2nd and 4th Thursdays at 6 p.m. in the Olde West End Gym.
+Dances are on the second and fourth Thursdays at 6 p.m. in the Old West End Gym.
 Dancers new to the area are welcome.
 The caller is Jimmy Roberson.
-For information, call Leo and Ruth Ellen Ganster, 295-5786.
+For info, call Leo and Ruth Ellen Ganster, 295-5786.

-Ballroom dance lessons (cued) waltz, foxtrot, swing, rhumba, cha-cha and more are taught by Penny Lewis at the Olde West End Gym on Mondays at 6:30 p.m.
-Experienced round dancers are invited to attend the dances at 7:30 p.m. on Mondays.
-For information, call 295-2590 or 673-1623.
+Ballroom dance lessons (cued) waltz, foxtrot, swing, rhumba and cha-cha are taught by Penny Lewis at the Old West End Gym on Mondays at 6:30 p.m.
+Experienced round dancers are invited to attend dances at 7:30 p.m. on Mondays.
+For info, call 295-2590 or 673-1623.

-Ballroom Dancers of the Sandhills will begin its eighth year at the Olde West End Gym.
-The Friday dances begin with a dance lesson at 7:15 p.m., followed by rhythm and smooth dancing from 8-10 p.m.
-Dances for 2008 will be on Sept.19; Oct.
-3, 24; Nov.
-7, 21; Dec.
-5, 19.
-An open house for new dancers will be held on Friday, Sept.
-19. For further information, contact Bryan and Margaret Cropley at 295-2730.
+Ballroom Dancers of the Sandhills dance on Fridays twice a month at the Old West End Gym in West End.
+The Friday dances begin with a dance lesson at 7:15 p.m., followed by Rhythm and Smooth dancing from 8-10 p.m.
+Dances for 2009: Feb.
+20, March 6, 20, April 10, 24.
+For info, contact Bryan and Margaret Cropley at 295-2730.

-Carolina Performing Arts Center will hold fall classes.
-For more information or for registration, call 695-7898.
+Carolina Performing Arts Center is holding classes.
+For info or registration, call 695-7898.

 Line dance classes are held on Tuesday evenings at the V.F.W., 615 S. Page St., Southern Pines.
 Cost is $10 for four weeks of classes.
 Call 692-8878 to register.

 Pinehurst Ballroom Dance Studio offers professionally taught social ballroom dance lessons.
 Private or group lessons are taught for couples or singles.
 Specialization is in weddings, debutante balls, proms and cruise lessons.
-For information, call 295-3003, or visit online at www.pinehurstballroomdance.com.
+For info, call 295-3003, or visit www.pinehurstballroomdance.com.

 The Sophisticated Ladies Dance Troupe (seniors 55 years and over) will interview prospective members willing to make a commitment to weekly rehearsals on Mondays and Thursdays.
 Dance experience is helpful but not required.
-For more information, call Jo Ann at 295-8051 or 295-2590.
+For info, call Jo Ann at 295-8051 or 295-2590.

-New Horizons Band in the Pines meets on Tuesdays from 3:30-5:30 p.m. starting on Sept.
-16 at the Moore County Senior Enrichment Center.
+New Horizons Band in the Pines meets on Tuesdays from 3:30-5:30 p.m. at the Moore County Senior Enrichment Center.
 Seniors who want to play in a band are welcome. $50 per nine-week session.
-For more information, call 215-0900.
+For info, call 215-0900.

 The Sandhills Songwriters Guild meets every Thursday night at Easy's Sports Bar and Grill, off N.C.
 211 in Olmsted Village West.
 Free cover.
-Call 215-0346 for more information.
+Call 215-0346 for info.

-The local chapter of Sweet Adelines International, Sand-hills Harmony Chorus, welcomes new members.
+The local chapter of Sweet Adelines International, Sandhills Harmony Chorus, welcomes new members.
 The women's chorus sings a cappella four-part harmonies, barbershop style.
-They rehearse from 7-9 p.m.
-Thursdays at Brownson Memorial Presbyterian Church.
-Call Jan Menges, 215-8758, or Emmie Trautmann, 255-6350, for information.
+Rehearsals, 7-9 p.m., Thursdays, at Brownson Memorial Presbyterian Church.
+Call Jan Menges, 215-8758, or Emmie Trautmann, 255-6350, for info.